By Alyse Bacine

 Difficulty setting boundaries or excessive people-pleasing

-Persistent feelings of emptiness or disconnection, even when life looks good on the outside
+Persistent feelings of emptiness or disconnection

 These patterns aren't character flaws or signs of weakness—they're indicators that parts of you are still operating from outdated survival strategies developed in childhood.
 When addressed at their source through reparenting, these patterns can completely dissolve rather than require lifelong management.